 Business size is not an element in the handling of WDCA claims.
-Employer costs for coverage do consider the number of employees, their wages and benefits, and the types of jobs performed.
+Employer costs for mandated WC insurance coverage already takes into account the number of employees, their wages and benefits, and the types of jobs performed.

 A. Identify and estimate the number of small businesses affected by the proposed rules and the probable effect on small businesses.